Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3preclass.md

 [Foldscope](https://journals.plos.org/plosone/article%3Fid=10.1371/journal.pone.0098781) is a field-deployable paper origami microscope designed and built here at Stanford by Manu Prakash and his team.

-First, spend 10' and watch the Manu's TED talk on Foldscopes, [video-1](https://www.ted.com/talks/manu_prakash_a_50_cent_microscope_that_folds_like_origami#t-545437)
+First, spend 10' and watch the Manu's TED talk on Foldscopes, [here](https://www.ted.com/talks/manu_prakash_a_50_cent_microscope_that_folds_like_origami#t-545437)

 **Q.3.
 According to Manu, what are the problems with modern microscopes?**

 **Q.4.
 According to Manu, what is the relationship between hands on science education tools and global health?**

-Next, familiarize yourself with the global community of Foldscope users here at [Microcosmos(https://microcosmos.foldscope.com/)
+Next, familiarize yourself with the global community of Foldscope users from [Microcosmos(https://microcosmos.foldscope.com/)

 **Putting your Foldscope together**